talmolab/sleap-cuda-container/sleap_chrome_remote_desktop/README.md

 - The `-v` or `--volume` option mounts the specified directory with the same level of access as the directory has on the host.
 - `bash` is the command that gets executed inside the container, which in this case is to start the bash shell.
 - The `--rm` flag in a docker run command automatically removes the container when it stops.
 This is useful for running temporary or one-time containers without cluttering your Docker environment with stopped containers.
-- The `-p 5901:5901` flag in a Docker run command maps a port on the host machine to a port inside the container.
+- The `--built-args` is used to pass build-time variables to the Dockerfile.
+In this case, the `USERNAME` variable is set to `tutorial` as default but able to be changed when building the image.

 To build the image locally, run